daewoooo/HapSCElocatoR/README.md

 # YeastSCElocatoR
-R Package to detect SCE breakpoints in yeast Strand-seq data This package uses CBC and HMM approach to segment the data
+R Package to detect SCE breakpoints in haploid Strand-seq data This package uses CBC and HMM approach to segment the data

 Collaborators: David Porubsky, Ashley D Sanders